michaelhartmayer/hello-codex/README.md

 - Install dependencies: `npm install`
 - Build all packages: `npm run build`
+- Generate documentation: `npm run docs`

 New packages can be added under `packages/<name>` with their own `package.json`.

+## Documentation

+Run `npm run docs` to build and open the combined documentation for all packages.
+Each package should include a `typedoc.json` specifying its entry points so it will automatically appear in the docs.